 - 1. A proposed budget is prepared and submitted to the Assessor for the fiscal year no later than fifteen days prior to the beginning of each fiscal year. - 2.
 A summary of the proposed budget is published, and the public is notified that the proposed budget is available for public inspection.
-At the same time, a public hearing is called. - A public hearing is held on the proposed budget at least ten days after publication of the call for a hearing. - 4.
+At the same time, a public hearing is called. - 3.
+A public hearing is held on the proposed budget at least ten days after publication of the call for a hearing. - 4.
 After the holding of the public hearing and completion of all action necessary to finalize and implement the budget, the budget is legally adopted prior to the commencement of the fiscal year for which the budget is being adopted. - 5.
 All budgetary appropriations lapse at the end of each fiscal year. - 6.
 The budget is adopted on a basis consistent with generally accepted accounting principles (GAAP).
-Budgeted amounts included in the accompanying financial statements are as originally adopted or as finally amended by the Assessor.
+Budgeted amounts included in the accompanying financial statements are as originally adopted or as finally amended by the Assessor. - 7.
+The General Fund reported excess expenditures over appropriations.